 The problem under study is similar to the one introduced in Nguyen et al. (2017).
-There are two main differences between the two problems: the first one is that, in Nguyen et al. (2017), only delivery customers are pre-assigned to a specific satellite, while the choice on the specific satellites serving pickup customers has to be determined; the second difference is that MT-PDTWCF introduces the flexibility of waiting at customers and/or satellites at a given cost, and the possibility of going to a waiting station at any time, including between customer visits.
+There are two main differences between the two problems: the first one is that, in Nguyen et al. (2017), only delivery customers are pre-assigned to a specific satellite, while the choice on the specific satellites serving pickup customers has to be determined; we assume, on the contrary, that the first tier solution determines the satellite associated with each (delivery or pickup) customer; the second difference is that MT-PDTWCF introduces the flexibility of waiting at customers and/or satellites at a given cost, and the possibility of going to a waiting station at any time, including between customer visits.
 Indeed, in Nguyen et al. (2017), waiting is only possible at waiting stations before moving to a satellite.
-The cost associated with the waiting at customers or satellites represents a penalty related, for example, to the inconvenience caused to the city traffic congestion: indeed, there might be limited parking availability near the customers or it can be difficult to stop the vehicle inside the city.
+As mentioned above, the cost associated with the waiting at customers or satellites represents a penalty representing the increased traffic congestion caused by a vehicle stop outside waiting stations.
 On the contrary, waiting at a waiting station is not penalized since they are appropriate for the vehicle stops, and waiting there does not cause any inconvenience.
 The additional flexibility of MT-PDTWCF allows considering alternative options of waiting at customers, satellites and waiting stations, that can further reduce traffic congestion, while taking into account the trade-off between waiting and routing costs.

 To the best knowledge of the authors, Nguyen et al. (2017) proposed the only solution method directly aimed at this class of problems, which is a tabu search meta-heuristic.
 No exact method has been proposed for this class of problems yet.
 Our objective is to contribute to filling this gap.
 We propose an Integer Linear Programming (ILP) formulation and a Branchand-Cut-and-Price algorithm for the MT-PDTWCF.
 The ILP model contains exponentially many variables, associated with trips, that are combined to form complete routes.
 To compute a lower bound, we developed a bi-directional dynamic programming algorithm (Righini and Salani, 2006, 2008), employed in a column generation procedure.
-It is designed to cope with the specific features of MT-PDTWCF, namely multi-trip, pickup and delivery customers associated with intermediate facilities, and synchronization.
+It is designed to cope with the specific features of MT-PDTWCF, namely multi-trip, pickup and delivery customers associated with intermediate facilities, and coordination between vehicle arrivals and the operating time windows of customers and satellite.
 Especially the latter needs to be carefully addressed, by considering the possibility of stopping at waiting stations or at customers and facilities at a given cost, and influences the structure of the algorithm.
 Effective dominance rules and label filtering procedures are proposed to reduce the number of labels.
-Starting from the well-known subset-row and rounded capacity inequalities, we defined valid inequalities that are embedded in the Branch-and-Cut-and-Price algorithm and allow deriving significantly stronger lower bounds.
+Starting from the wellknown subset-row and rounded capacity inequalities, we defined valid inequalities that are embedded in the Branch-and-Cut-and-Price algorithm and allow deriving significantly stronger lower bounds.
 Different branching rules are applied to obtain integer optimal solutions.
 We analyze the behavior and performance of the proposed Branch-and-Cut-and-Price algorithm through a comprehensive set of experimentations.